 - Increased conversions and opt-ins, as a result of closer relationships and a two-way conversation experience on customers' preferred channel.

 - Improved sales, due to WhatsApp's product recommendation capabilities and the option of retargeting customers on their mobile devices.

-How to Use WhatsApp for Marketing
+How to Use WhatsApp in Your Marketing Strategy

 Immediacy is something customers have come to expect, particularly in regard to customer service, but the comfort of interacting with a business on an app like WhatsApp has extended to other areas as well.
 Marketing is no different.